aphoenix/split-testing/README.md

 #### Installation
 - Copy the files from this repo to your server directory `/wp-content/plugins/`
 - In wp-admin, navigate to Plugins and activate 'A/B Split Testing'
 - set server `/js/` directory permissions to 0755 or 0775.
-Diretory must be writable by PHP
+Directory must be writable by PHP
 - set server `/js/ab.js` file permissions to 0755 or 0775.
 File must be writable by PHP
 - Test info/data is saved in the wordpress table `wp_options` with the prefix `_ABTEST_`

 #### Javascript
-- After your first test is created, you must globably link to the plugin file `js/ab.js` in your wordpress theme.
+- After your first test is created, you must globally link to the plugin file `js/ab.js` in your wordpress theme.
 - This plugin does not load any external libraries.
 - [jQuery Cookie](https://raw.github.com/carhartl/jquery-cookie/) is included in the `js/ab.js` file.
 - You must load [jQuery](http://jquery.com/) in your wordpress theme to support the jQuery Cookie library.